LiamSpillane2/Computer-Vision-Pipeline/README.md

 ## Quick Start
   - How to setup the environment to get up and running
   - Download git via Git.com
-  - Using the terminal in the IDE, use git clone <git_url>
+  - Using the terminal in the IDE, use git clone <https://github.com/LiamSpillane2/Computer-Vision-Pipeline.git>
-  -  Once cloned, use “git add .” to obtain the folders/files
   - Inside that git url will be the pipfile/pipfile.lock

 ### Prerequisites